Help for drivers

 There are many different types of scooter and powered wheelchair, so you’ll need to do some research.
 A good starting place is RIDC, an independent consumer research organisation for older and disabled people.
 The Disabled Living Foundation can also give advice and has a series of factsheets to help you choose mobility equipment.

 You may feel more confident about getting out and about if you use walking aids, such as a walking frame, crutches or sticks, or a manual wheelchair.
 NHS Wheelchair Services can assess you to find the best option for you.
 Ask your GP, or an occupational therapist or physiotherapist, to refer you for an assessment.
 The NHS may be able to lend you a wheelchair or walking aids.

 You may also be able to hire or borrow a wheelchair from the British Red Cross for a small fee if you only need to use it for a short time.
 Use the postcode search to find a mobility aids service near you.

 Shopmobility lends scooters, wheelchairs and other aids to people who are less mobile, so they can shop and visit leisure facilities in their local area.
 Some schemes offer escorts for people with sight loss.
 Staff at the scheme will assess you to find equipment that you’re comfortable with, and give you training and safety information.
 There may be a small charge for the service.

 The scheme varies depending on where you live.
 Contact the shopmobility service to find out what’s available in your area.

 If you just need someone to go shopping with you, you may be able to find an escorted shopping service through your local Age UK.
 There may be a charge for this.

 The age when you can get an older person’s bus pass depends on where you live:

-- in England you can apply when you reach the female state pension age
+- in England, you can apply when you reach State Pension age

 Contact your local council to find out if/when you qualify and how to apply for a pass.